Call To Nature Permaculture Tree Planting Project IV – Ghana

-The community of Boamasa is predominantly farming village with a population of about two thousand five hundred people.
-The village is situated about a one-hour drive away from the main town, Walewale in the northern region Ghana.
-Due to the poor nature of road access along the stretch of the village, it’s very difficult to travel along by car.
-The easiest way to travel to nearby town for needs is either by motor bike, bicycle or a donkey ride.
+The community of Boamasa is predominantly a farming village with a population of about 2,500 people.
+The village is situated about a one-hour drive from the main town, Walewale, in the northern region of Ghana.
+Due to the poor nature of road access along the stretch of the village, it is very difficult to travel by car.
+The easiest way to travel to a nearby town is either by motorbike, bicycle or a donkey ride.

-Apart from farming, the second largest occupation of the people in this area is charcoal making business.
-Farmers grow crops like yams, maize, cassava, millet, sorghum, beans and pea nuts.
-Mostly, families grow enough to feed on, and sells when there is surplus to nearby market.
-Income generated are mostly used to purchase personal items and school supplies needed by the family.
+Apart from farming, the second-largest occupation of the people is charcoal making.
+Farmers grow crops like yams, maize, cassava, millet, sorghum, beans and peanuts.
+Mostly, families grow enough to eat, and sell a surplus at the nearby market.
+Income generated is mostly used to purchase personal items and school supplies needed by the family.

 The people of the village live a very simple life with limited facilities.
 Most shelters in the village are built out of clay and straws.

-Some of the food served by these people are fufu, ampesi, touzafi, banks, rice and omo tuo.
+Some of the foods consumed are fufu, ampesi, touzafi, banks, rice and omo tuo.

-As regards to education in the village, the community have access to only primary and junior high school facility.
+Regarding education in the village, the community has access to only primary and junior high school facilities.

-The main religion of the people in the village is Islam.
-And about 10% of the people are follows of Christianity.
+The main religion of the people is Islam, and about 10% of the people are followers of Christianity.

-Boamasa and many parts of the northern region of Ghana is known for its heavy dryness, and as such many water bodies which is the main source of water for household and Agriculture activities dries up completely for many months every year, making a living and farming activities very difficult for this community.
-Due to lack of trees as a result, water table in the ground is very low and wild animals are also disappearing.
+Boamasa is known for its extreme dryness.
+Many water bodies, the main sources of water for household and agricultural use, dry up completely for many months every year, making everyday life and farming activities very difficult.
+Due to the lack of trees, the water table is very low and wild animals are disappearing.